How do investors choose between growth stocks and value stocks?

 Common Stocks Common stocks represent ownership in a company and give shareholders voting rights in corporate decisions, such as electing the board of directors.
 Investors primarily buy common stocks for capital appreciation, meaning they hope the ...

-• What are blue-chip stocks?
+• What are cyclical and non-cyclical stocks?